-During 2015, Radford assisted the Compensation Committee in developing a group of peer companies to use as a reference in making compensation decisions, developing the Compensation Committee's executive pay philosophy, evaluating current pay practices and considering different compensation programs and compensation and corporate governance best practices.
-As described further below, Radford also prepared an analysis of our compensation practices with respect to base salaries, annual bonuses and long-term incentive grants against market practices.
-Radford reports directly to the Compensation Committee, which maintains the authority to direct their work and engagement, and advises the Compensation Committee and our human resources department from time to time.
-Radford interacts with management to gain access to Company information that is required to perform services and to understand the culture and policies of our organization.
-The Compensation Committee and Radford meet in executive session with no members of management present as needed to address various compensation matters, including deliberations regarding the Chief Executive Officer's compensation.
+Beginning in June 2016, the Compensation Committee engaged Mercer as its independent compensation consultant.
+Mercer assisted the Compensation Committee in evaluating changes to its pay practices in light of the Company's retention and incentive needs, stockholder engagement discussions and proxy advisory firm analysis of our programs in connection with our 2016 Annual Meeting and our say-on-pay vote.
+Mercer also assisted the Compensation Committee in reviewing and developing an updated group of peer companies to use as a reference in making 2017 compensation decisions, developing the Compensation Committee's executive pay philosophy and retention initiatives, evaluating corporate governance best practices, and preparing an analysis of our compensation practices with respect to base salaries, annual bonuses and long-term incentive grants against market practices, to assist the Compensation Committee in making 2017 compensation decisions.

+The Compensation Committee's outside compensation consultant (Radford, prior to June 2016 and Mercer, beginning in June 2016) reports directly to the Compensation Committee, which maintains the authority to direct their work and engagement, and advises the Compensation Committee and our human resources department from time to time.
+The compensation consultant interacts with management to gain access to Company information that is required to perform services and to understand the culture and policies of our organization.
+The Compensation Committee and the compensation consultant meet in executive session with no members of management present as needed to address various compensation matters, including deliberations regarding the Chief Executive Officer's compensation.

-During 2015, our Compensation Committee analyzed whether the work of Radford as a compensation consultant raised any conflict of interest, taking into consideration the following factors: (i) the fact that Radford and its affiliates do not provide any services directly to our Company; (ii) the amount of fees paid to Radford and its affiliates by Chimerix as a percentage of Radford and its affiliates' total revenue; (iii) Radford's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Radford or the individual compensation advisors employed by Radford with any executive officer; (v) any business or personal relationship of the individual compensation advisors with any member of our Compensation Committee; and (vi) any Chimerix stock owned by Radford or the individual compensation advisors employed by Radford.
-Based on its analysis of these factors, our Compensation Committee determined that the work of Radford and the individual compensation advisors employed by Radford does not create any conflict of interest.
+During 2016, our Compensation Committee analyzed whether the work of each of our compensation consultants (Radford, prior to June 2016 and Mercer, beginning in June 2016) raised any conflict of interest, taking into consideration the following factors: (i) the fact that the compensation consultant and its affiliates do not provide any services directly to our Company; (ii) the amount of fees paid to the compensation consultant and its affiliates by Chimerix as a percentage of the compensation consultant and its affiliates' total revenue; (iii) the compensation consultant's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the compensation consultant or the individual compensation advisors employed by the compensation Committee; and (vi) any Chimerix stock owned by the compensation consultant or the individual compensation advisors employed by the compensation consultant.
+Based on its analysis of these factors, our Compensation Committee determined that the work of each of Radford and Mercer and the individual compensation advisors employed by Radford and Mercer does not create any conflict of interest.